japila-books/apache-spark-internals/docs/deploy/ExternalShuffleBlockHandler.md

-= ExternalShuffleBlockHandler
+# ExternalShuffleBlockHandler

-*ExternalShuffleBlockHandler* is a network:RpcHandler.md[].
+`ExternalShuffleBlockHandler` is a network:RpcHandler.md[].

 When created, ExternalShuffleBlockHandler requires a network:OneForOneStreamManager.md[] and network:TransportConf.md[] with a `registeredExecutorFile` to create a `ExternalShuffleBlockResolver`.